 After performing all of the steps listed above, put the gas grill back together and check all gas connections for leaks.
 To do this safely, mix a 50/50 solution of liquid dishwashing soap and water.
 Brush the solution on all gas connections and watch for bubbles.
 If any are seen, the connection is leaking and should be fixed before firing up the gas grill.

-Now that the gas grill safety check is complete, you’re ready to fire up your gas grill for a safe summer of backyard barbecue fun.
+With this gas grill safety check is complete, you’re ready to fire up your gas grill for a safe summer of backyard barbecue fun.
+Make sure you go through this process every so often.
+Grill maintenance isn’t something that should only be done at the beginning and end of the season, but periodically.